TypoCI/Marketing/README.md

 </h1>

 <p align="center">
-Checks for spelling errors within commits by listening to webhooks from Heroku.
+Checks for spelling errors within commits by listening to webhooks from GitHub.
 </p>

 ## Setup & Running Locally